ZhaofengWu/PaoDing/README.md

 # PaoDing

 An NLP-oriented PyTorch wrapper that makes your life easier.
+It is in spirit similar to AllenNLP.
+I created it so that I don't have to dig through the codebase to understand how something works in other libraries or create a PR every time I find something inconvenient to use.

 ## Etymology